accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/le-nom-le-role-la-valeur-le-parametrage-et-les-changements-d-etats.md

 ---
-title: The name, role, value, settings and status changes
+title: Name, role, value, settings and status changes
 ---

 A component must have an appropriate role and name.
 Its values, states and any parameters must also be accessible and correctly passed on to the accessibility APIs in particular.